+It's what others call philanthropy, which the dictionary describes as any altruistic activity intended to promote good or improve human quality of life.
 We put our expertise, experience and integrity to work for this purpose.
-As a result, even for one minute, if our efforts can make one’s life feel easier or better, we succeeded in connecting consumers and business owners with hopes, dreams and possibilities.
+As a result, even for a minute, if our efforts can make one’s life feel easier or better; we succeeded in connecting consumers and business owners with hopes, dreams and possibilities.
 At that very minute, our company motto has been fulfilled.

-There, overlooking ancient Urartu, between two rivers, lays the village of Hadrout, in the republic of Artzakh, country of Armenia.
-It is a symbol of the unity of cultures, diversity, and the wisdom of generations.
+There, overlooking ancient Urartu between two rivers, lays the village of Hadrout in the republic of Artzakh, country of Armenia.
+It is a symbol of the unity of cultures, diversity and the wisdom of generations.

 We borrowed this name, Hadrout, because of our strong love for this place and because we felt it was an obligation to shine a light on its tragedy.
 Though excavations show that humans have inhabited this area for tens of thousands of years and the region has a rich history, Hadrout is suffering today.
 As if the Armenian Genocide of 1915, the first genocide of the 20th Century (which took lives of over one million Armenians), had not been enough torment on this land; Hadrout again became unsettled from 1988 to 1994, torn by the Artsakh war.